 Hazel B. Nichols, PhD

-Dr. Nichols is a member of the Cancer Epidemiology Program at the Lineberger Comprehensive Cancer Center and a recipient of the North Carolina Translational & Clinical Sciences Institute (NC TraCS) Scholar Award.
-She is the lead instructor for the EPID 771 course "Cancer Epidemiology: Survivorship and Outcomes."
+Dr. Nichols is a member of the Cancer Epidemiology Program at the Lineberger Comprehensive Cancer Center and the lead instructor for the EPID 771 course "Cancer Epidemiology: Survivorship and Outcomes."

 Honors and Awards

 2014, HMO Research Network

 Tubal ligation in relation to menopausal symptoms and breast cancer risk.
 D Baird, L DeRoo, G Kissling, H Nichols, D Sandler (2013).
 British journal of cancer, 109(5), 1291-5.

 Pre-diagnosis oophorectomy, estrogen therapy and mortality in a cohort of women diagnosed with breast cancer.
 K Egan, J Hampton, P Newcomb, H Nichols, L Titus, A Trentham-Dietz, K Visvanathan (2013).
 Breast cancer research : BCR, 15(5), R99.